 Areas, where the wall is thicker, will cool down and solidify slower than thinner areas.
 Now consider the shrinkage during the cooling down process, this is a direct result of poorly designed molds and products that can lead to hot, liquid resin or moisture shifting to areas of the part where it is not meant to be.

 You can manage this potential problem by designing your part with manufacturability in mind; it’s a matter of thinking practically.
-Thicker areas can, for example, be located at lower portions of a mold, allowing gravity to help keep still-cooling material where it belongs.
+Thicker areas can, for example, be located at lower portions of a mold, allowing gravity to help keep still-cooling material where

 3. Incorporate Draft

 The taper is a good way of allowing finished parts to leave the walls of the mold much more smoothly with very little friction and can be added to your part depending on the material and the product design.
-The parts surface remains unscathed, and the process becomes much more efficient.
+The parts surface remains unscathed, and the process becomes much more efficient. it belongs.